-Q: We have a Leyland cypress that is becoming uprooted.
+Q: We have a small maple that is becoming uprooted.
 Is there any remedy that you can advise so we can save the tree?
 The tree is currently supported by wiring, but it isn’t helping the uprooting.

 A: As we approach winter, it might be good to review the basics of righting trees that lean or have fallen.
 The first task is to shovel out a space under the root ball so it can fall back into place when the tree is pulled upright.
 Even if you can’t see a void under the root ball, dig underneath to remove soil that was disturbed as the tree fell.
 If you see broken roots, clip them cleanly with pruners.
 Use very thick padding under the rope or chain you wrap around the trunk in order to pull on the tree.

 Once the tree is upright, tamp the soil around it with your shoes and water it thoroughly.
 This settles the soil into place.
 Once the tree is straight, you have to keep it that way for several years.
 If it is six to ten feet tall, drive a sturdy six-foot long stake two feet from the trunk on each side of the tree.
 Loop padded wire or chain loosely around the trunk and stake.
 The support should be loose enough to allow some swaying but not so loose that the tree can fall again.

 If the tree is taller than ten feet, use three strong stakes driven into undisturbed soil and connected to the tree with wire or nylon belting.
 Again, the guying should be loose enough to allow some swaying by the trunk.
 The latest research has found that using water hose to pad guy wires can result in great harm to tree bark.
 Nylon belting one to two inches wide is a better material for holding the tree upright.